lorisleiva/laravel-actions-docs/2.x/basic-usage.md

 Hopefully, this little tutorial helped to see what this package can achieve for you.
 On top of controllers and commands, Laravel Actions also supports jobs and listeners following the same conventions — by implementing the `asJob` and `asListener` methods.

 Better yet, **you custom PHP class is never directly used as a controller, job, command or listener**.
 Instead it is wrapped in an appropriate decorator based on what it is running as.
-This means you have full control of your actions and you don't need to worry about cross-pattern conflicts.
+This means you have full control of your actions and you don't need to worry about cross-pattern conflicts (See "[How does it work?](./how-does-it-work)").

 If you like learning by reading code, the "[Learn with examples](./examples/generate-reservation-code)" section is for you.
 Each example provide the code of one action, how it's being used or registered and a brief description explaining its purpose.